suchsoak/Wifi-Info-PY/README.md

 ```
 If you want, you can change the sites for make the requests.

 ```sh
    r = requests.get('https://www.torproject.org/')
    proxy = requests.get('https://www.proxysite.com/')
 ```
 ## Status Code

-The HTTP 200 OK is the status response code from a server for successful HTTP requests from a client (browser).
+The **HTTP 200** OK is the status response code from a server for successful **HTTP** requests from a client (browser).
 For a web page, it indicates that its HTML code can be loaded successfully.

-HTTP 403 is an HTTP status code meaning access to the requested resource is forbidden.
+**HTTP 403** is an **HTTP** status code meaning access to the requested resource is forbidden.
 The server understood the request, but will not fulfill it, if it was correct

-The 503 Service Unavailable error is an HTTP status code that means a website's server is not available right now.
+The **503** Service Unavailable error is an **HTTP** status code that means a website's server is not available right now.
 Most of the time, it occurs because the server is too busy or maintenance is being performed on it.

 # How speedtest works

-The expression results.upload/1024/1024 is used to convert the upload speed from bytes to megabits per second (Mbps).
-The value 1024 is used to convert bytes to kilobytes, and the value 1024 is used again to convert kilobytes to megabytes.
-If you want to change the number used in the conversion, you can change the 1024 values to other numbers.
-For example, if you want to convert bytes to gigabits per second (Gbps), you can use 1024*1024*1024 as the divisor.
-Or if you want to use a different unit, such as kilobits per second (Kbps), you can use a smaller splitter, such as 1024/8.
-Here is the example updated with a divisor of 1000 to convert to kilobits per second (Kbps): print("Upload:", results.upload / 1000, "Kbps") Keep in mind that when you change the splitter, you'll also need to adjust the unit of measurement in print.
+The expression **results.upload/1024/1024** is used to convert the upload speed from bytes to megabits per second (Mbps).
+The value **1024** is used to convert bytes to kilobytes, and the value **1024** is used again to convert kilobytes to megabytes.
+If you want to change the number used in the conversion, you can change the **1024** values to other numbers.
+For example, if you want to convert bytes to gigabits per second **(Gbps)**, you can use **1024*1024*1024** as the divisor.
+Or if you want to use a different unit, such as kilobits per second **(Kbps)**, you can use a smaller splitter, such as 1024/8.
+Here is the example updated with a divisor of 1000 to convert to kilobits per second **(Kbps): print("Upload:"**, **results.upload / 1000, "Kbps")** Keep in mind that when you change the splitter, you'll also need to adjust the unit of measurement in print.

 ```sh
     print("−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−−")